 Now the fun part of writing a letter to your future self: guessing what will happen between now and the time you read it.

-Start by thinking of your goals.
-Tie them to your purpose, be realistic, and touch on all aspects of your life—social, personal, and work.
+Start by thinking of realistic goals for all aspects of your life—social, personal, and work.

 Then disguise your goals as predictions.

-That way, you set a direction without being dead-set on a destination.
+This way, you set a direction without being dead-set on a destination.
 If circumstances change, you won’t feel obliged to fight the current to not fail at achieving your goals.
-You can accept that your predictions sucked and adjust course to make the best of your situation.
+You can accept that your predictions sucked, adjust course, and make the best of your new situation.

 - Where do you think your future self will be reading the letter?
 How will you be feeling as you open it?